jaden07moore/NFL_INJURY_STATISTICS/README.md

 `import matplotlib.pyplot as plt` - This package is needed to graph the statistics you found.

-`%pip install pyarrow` - This is necessary to turn the Polars Dataframes created from the nflreadpy package into a Pandas DataFrame
+`%pip install pyarrow` - This is necessary to turn the Polars Dataframes created using the nflreadpy package into a Pandas DataFrame.